The Power of Luxury Experiences in Ecommerce

 Luxury retail experiences are not limited to ecommerce fulfillment and unboxing.
 These touches can be added throughout the customer journey by all brands.

-Think about the all the small things that can leave a lasting impression – something as simple as cucumber water served at a spa or a leather notebook given away at a conference.
+Think about all the small things that can leave a lasting impression – something as simple as cucumber water served at a spa or a leather notebook given away at a conference.
 These small experiences take ordinary moments and add an extra layer of care and comfort.

 Brands can implement these types of luxury experiences at numerous touchpoints, including: